marcuspimenta/BESTV/README.md

 </p>

 ## Modularization
-I have modularized the app.
+The app is modularized.
 We can see the dependency graph with all the modules.
 <p align="center">
   <img src="dependency_graph/dependency_graph.png">
 </p>